COrtsJosep/climate-risks-france/README.md

 In words, the weight given to $x_i$ is proportional to the area of the intersection between $Zone_i$ and the polygon $P$.
 Note: the weights are normalized to 1; this means that even if a polygon has only a tiny subregion affected with rent control, that value is extrapolated to the whole polygon -- even if the majority of the polygon does not have rent control!
 Polygons where the sum of the weights is zero (not overlap with rent control zones) are kept out of the produced files.

 #### Variables
-The datasets _*_rent_control.csv_ have ? categorical variables and ??? numeric variables.
+The datasets _*_rent_control.csv_ have 4 categorical variables and 3 numeric variables.

 The categorical variables are:
+- the geographic unit;
 - _rooms_: number of rooms of the property: 1, 2, 3, or 4.
 4 corresponds to 4 or more;
 - _epoque_: property construction epoque.
 Values are inf1946 (before 1946), 1946-1970, 1971-1990, sup1990 (after 1990);
 - _furnished_: meuble or non-meuble.

 The numeric variables, expressed as €/m² (except _maj_, which is a coefficient), are:
-- _ref_: benchmark rent, as calculated by the _Observatoire des loyers de l'agglomération parisienne_ (OLAP).
+- _ref_: benchmark rent.
-- _refmaj_: higher benchmark rent (20% over the benchmark rent).
+- _refmaj_: higher benchmark rent.
 Renting a property with a higher price is punishable by law.
-- _refmin_: lower benchmark rent (30% under the benchmark rent).
+- _refmin_: lower benchmark rent.

-- _maj_:
+A forth variable could be added, namely _Majoration unitaire du loyer de référence_, which is present in the ISERE table.

 #### Results
 The resulting files are _seloger_quartiers_rent_control.csv_ and _codes_postaux_rent_control.csv_.

 ![Benchmark rent by Conseil de Quartier](./grenoble/rent_control/figures/sl_rc.png)

-A quick visualization shows that central areas in Grenoble have a higher reference rent than the periphery.
+A quick visualization shows that quartiers in the historic centre of Grenoble have a higher reference rent than the periphery.